 The crucial first step is identifying where all your data is stored and consolidating it.

 If you are a large organization with a lot of data, you may want to invest in a donor management system if you haven’t already.
-It can help you make sense of the data you already have and make it easier to maintain your nonprofit’s data hygiene going forward.
+It can help you make sense of the data you already have and make it easier to maintain your nonprofit’s data hygiene in the future.

-Or, if you have a more limited data set, smaller donor base, or are just already well organized, you could keep your records in a designated spreadsheet or folder.
-Even so, you might still consider moving to a donor management solution that can grow with your needs!
+Or, if you have a more limited data set, a smaller donor base, or are already well organized, you could keep your records in a designated spreadsheet or folder.
+Even so, you might still consider moving to a donor management solution that can grow with your needs.

 What did your data tell you?